hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter.md

     prom/prometheus:v2.30.3
 ```

-In a few moments, the Prometheus server should be up and listening on the docker host and accessible from http://your.docker.host.example.com/ or http://localhost.
+In a few moments, the Prometheus server should be up and listening on the Docker host and accessible from http://your.docker.host.example.com/ or http://localhost.

 To inspect if metrics are being collected properly, access the web interface and start typing *hpe* in the query bar.